|

 in the Navy at this time and training meant arduous training alongside male

-counterparts.
-When she retired from the Canadian Military she was the 1st
+event in the world.
+When she retired from the Canadian Military she was the

 woman to serve as president of the Ontario Association of College and